ElectroPorsche — 1966 Porsche 912 at English Bay, Vancouver

 Sourcing & Strip-Down — Phoenix, AZ

-The donor 912 — as found
+The donor 912 as found — rear three-quarter, engine lid up

 03